top of page

 The first thing you want to do is determine how to properly set your product.
 In our case, one batch was halfway set, and the other was a complete liquid.

-If you have canned the jam/jelly already, you will need to empty all the jars back into a pot.
-Be sure to scrape the sides, so you don’t lose too much of your product.
+If you have canned the jam/jelly already, you will need to empty all the jars back into a large pot.
+Be sure to scrape the sides with a silicone spatula, so you don’t lose too much of your product.

 For a completely liquid product, add 1 tablespoon of pectin per cup (half-pint)/.
 For a semi-formed product add 1/2 a tablespoon of pectin per cup or one per pint.
 I have heard that some people have better results with sugar-free pectin due to the sugar already being in the mix, but I have had decent results with the basic as well.
 Follow the recipe for cooking/processing time and headspace.